clothes dryer shopping

 Whether it’s size and drying capacity, or features and running cost, there are plenty of factors to consider to make sure you’re buying the best clothes dryer for your home.
-Although they all serve the same purpose, there are a number of factors that can impact your decision.
-So, here’s a guide to the various types of clothes dryers you’ll find in store, the differences you might find between models and anything else you may need to know about dryers.
+Here’s a guide to the types of clothes dryers you’ll find in stores, their differences and how much they’ll set you back.

 Types of dryers

-If you’re looking at an electric dryer, it’s important you know that there are three different kinds – vented, condenser, and heat pump condenser.
+If you’re looking at an electric dryer, there are three different kinds – vented, condenser and heat pump condenser.
 Alternatively, you can opt for a gas dryer.
-Here are the key differences between gas dryers and the members of the electric trio:
+Here are the key differences between the different types of dryers:

 Gas dryers

-Buying a gas clothes dryer in Australia will usually set you back between $1,600 and $4,000, which is a sizeable investment.
+Buying a gas clothes dryer in Australia will usually set you back between $1,600 and $4,000.
 These dryers use gas to heat the tumbler and in turn, use less electricity to fuel the appliance compared to standard dryers.
-In terms of wet weight capacity, expect 4kg to 9kg, with other traits including:
+In terms of wet weight capacity, expect 4kg to 9kg.
+Other traits include:

 Vented dryers

-Vented dryers heat up air and pass it into the drum to dry your clothes, with prices starting from as little as $350 and max out at around $3,700.
+Vented dryers heat up air and pass it into the drum to dry your clothes.
 Once the hot air has become too moist to dry any further, it’s vented out of the drum and replaced with new, dry air.
-Most vented dryers range from 3kg to 9kg of capacity, but also need a few more space requirements than other dryers.
-Here are a few facts to keep in mind:
+This type of dryer can cost you between $350 and $3,700.
+Most vented dryers range from 3kg to 9kg of capacity.
+Here are a few other facts to keep in mind:

 Condenser dryers

-Condenser clothes dryers recycle hot air by extracting the water vapour from it and sending it back through the clothes in the dryer, rather than simply expelling the moist air as a vented dryer would do.
-While this method of dealing with moist air means no humidity in your laundry room, it doesn’t do anything for the heat itself, meaning your laundry will be just as warm as if you were using a vented dryer.
+Condenser clothes dryers extract the water vapour from the hot air before expelling it.
+This method of dealing with moist air means less humidity than a vented dryer, although it doesn’t do anything for the heat itself.
 A condenser clothes dryer can cost between $600 and $1,700, although the majority of models are under the $1,000 mark.
-Some things to keep in mind when choosing which clothes dryer to buy:
+Here are some things to keep in mind when considering this type of dryer:

 Heat pump dryers

-Heat pump dryers are a type of condenser dryers that recycle heat in the process of extracting moisture.
-It’s an old form of dryer that appears to be making a comeback due to a desire for more energy-efficient appliances.
-Expect to fork out between $1,500 and $4,000, although you can find heat pump dryers for cheaper from brands like Esatto.
-On the other end, there are even models from high-end brands such as V-Zug that reach up to $29,000.
+Heat pump dryers are a type of condenser dryer that recycles the hot air after extracting moisture.
+This dryer type is increasingly popular due to a desire for more energy-efficient appliances.
+Expect to fork out between $1,500 and $4,000, although you can find cheaper heat pump dryers from some brands.
+On the other hand, there are models from high-end brands that reach up to $29,000.

 Factors to consider when buying a clothes dryer